 #12.
 Research suggests that your departure day can dictate the price of your flight.
 If you’re not restricted utilise this information to save on your airfare.

 #13.
 Browse for flights in a private window and check to see if your flight is priced differently on the airline’s different domains.
 For example, if booking a flight to New Zealand, check the rate on Air New Zealand’s .co.uk, .com.au, and .co.nz domains.
+You should also check currency rates and fares in different currencies to see if you can save by paying in a currency other than your own.

 #14.
 Before booking online, call the hotel, airline, tour operator and inquires as to whether they can match or beat the price you have found.
 If the price you are quoting is through a third party, the hotel, airline etc may offer you a better rate to secure the sale and omit paying commission for your business.